AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/egnyte-modules.md

 ### Set Folder Permissions

-This action module `allows you to set user and group permissions for a folder`.
+This action module allows you to set user and group permissions for a folder.

 You specify the folder and the permissions you want.

-The module returns the ID of the `folder` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the folder and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.